michelbotros/vertebral_fracture_assessment/README.md

 ## Automated Detection and Assessment of Vertebral Fractures in CT images
-This repository contains the code developed during an Master Thesis internship at DIAG by Michel Botros supervised by Nikolas Lessmann.
+This repository contains the code developed during a Master Thesis internship at DIAG by Michel Botros supervised by Nikolas Lessmann.
 Two algorithms were developed for:

 ### (1) Genant Classification (`genant_classifier/`)